Divyajeet7978/AI-Driven-Cybersecurity-Threat-Detection-System/README.md

    - Push Docker image to Amazon ECR.
    - Create ECS task definition and deploy using AWS Fargate.

-# License
+# Custom License

-This project is licensed under the following terms:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to view the Software, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+**Restrictions**:
+- The Software shall not be used for commercial purposes.
+- The Software shall not be reproduced, distributed, or used to create derivative works.
 - The code and related files in this repository are provided for viewing purposes only.
 - No permission is granted to use, modify, or distribute the code or related files, in whole or in part, for any purpose.

 © 2025 Divyajeet.
 All rights reserved.